-"You Want Me To Do WHAT?!" - Acts 9:1-20 - Easter 3 - Apr 22, 2007
+"Enough, Already!" - Acts 9:1-20 - Easter 3 - Apr 14, 2013

 "Saul, Saul, why do you persecute me?"
-I suspect many of us as we hear those words automatically think of Paul's conversion experience on the road to Damascus - and the rest of us think of it when we hear the phrase "on the road to Damascus."
-This is arguably one of the best-known-about (I can't say best-known) incidents in the New Testament - even people who do not profess to be Christian will probably admit to having heard about it.
+As I read these words again I couldn't help hearing them spoken with more of a Jewish accent - "Saul, Saul, enough already!
+Vy are you persecuting me?"
+But however we hear them, I suspect as we hear those words many of us automatically think of Paul's conversion experience on the road to Damascus - and the rest of us quickly follow suit and think of it when we hear the phrase "on the road to Damascus."
+This may be one of the best-known-about (as compared to 'best-known') incidents in the New Testament.
+Even people who do not profess to be Christian will often admit to having heard about it.
 And almost everyone can recite the key details of the incident: Saul is traveling on the way to Damascus; he is blinded by a brilliant light; he hears the Lord ask him in a loud voice why he is persecuting him; his sight is restored; and he becomes the apostle Paul, the greatest evangelist of the new church.

 Well, sort of.
 That's the way the story goes - sort of.
 Oh, people remember the part about Saul heading to Damascus accurately enough.
-Most people who have heard of the story even know that Saul was persecuting Christians, but I'm not sure how many people today know he was hunting them down like Palestinian terrorists, kicking in doors of houses and arresting all inside, just like the videos on CNN.
+Most people who have heard of the story even know that Saul was persecuting Christians, but I'm not sure how many people today know he was hunting them down like Al-Qaida terrorists, kicking in doors of houses and arresting all inside, just like we see on national news.
 He even had the equivalent of the National Security Letters that are used today to bypass irritating obstacles like court warrants and constitutional restrictions.
 No stopping Saul, he was on his way to the top!
 Actually, according to his own admissions later he was already at the top of his game - nobody was more zealous, more successful in carrying out search and destroy missions against these religious fanatics who called themselves "the people of the Way."
-Even here, he had obtained letters from the high priest giving him permission to arrest and extradite without interference any believers he found, and bring them back to Gitmo - I mean, Jerusalem.
+Even here, he had obtained letters from the high priest giving him permission to arrest and extradite without interference any believers he found and bring them back to Gitmo - I mean, Jerusalem.

-Most people today can even remember with some accuracy something about a flash of light, and a voice talking to Saul, and Saul answering.
+As to how the story then unfolds, most people can remember with some accuracy something about a flash of light, and a voice talking to Saul, and Saul answering.
 With one major exception, this part of the story has all the shock value, all of the adrenaline-producing impact of an IED - those homebrew explosive devices that are doing so much damage in Afghanistan.
-While the event stopped Saul's convoy dead in its tracks, leaving all "standing speechless," this event was not the death-dealing blast of an IED but the life-dealing intervention of Jesus protecting his people.
-When the dust had cleared, and the shocked travelers regained their composure, they discovered that Saul was now blind, and with grace they brought him to Damascus, where he remained sightless and apparently in shock for he neither ate nor drank for three days.
+While this spectacular event did stop Saul's convoy dead in its tracks, leaving all "standing speechless" as the text tells us, this event was not the death-dealing blast of an IED but the life-dealing intervention of Jesus protecting his people.
+When the dust had cleared and the shocked travelers regained their composure, they discovered that Saul was now blind.
+With surprising grace they brought him to Damascus, where he remained sightless and apparently in shock for he neither ate nor drank for three days.